 These funds either expire annually or some on a multi-year basis.
 When authorized by legislation, these appropriations are supplemented by revenues generated by services provided.
 USSOCOM recognizes revenue because of costs incurred for goods and services provided to other federal agencies and the public.
 Full-cost pricing is USSOCOM's standard policy for services provided as required by OMB Circular A-25: User Charges.
-USSOCOM recognizes revenue when earned, within the constraints of its current system capabilities, with the exception of activity recorded within SOMARDS.
+Currently, the majority of USSOCOM revenue is recognized due to the system limitations within General Fund Enterprise Business System - Sensitive Activities (GFEBS-SA), which should be eliminated.

-In accordance with SFFAS 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting, USSOCOM recognizes non-exchange revenue when there is a specifically identifiable, legally enforceable claim to the cash or other assets of another party that will not directly receive value in return.
+In accordance with SFFAS 7: Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting, USSOCOM recognizes non-exchange revenue when there is a specifically identifiable, legally enforceable claim to the cash or other assets of another party that will not directly receive value in return.